BirgerMoell/wellness/README.md

 Psychiatry is not an exact science and regularly faces criticism.

-The most common criticism relates to the fact that psychiatric meditation might not always help for the disorders they aim to treat.
+The most severe criticism relates to the fact that psychiatric meditation might not always help for the disorders they aim to treat.

 This is perhaps true but there are few alternatives because therapists are so few compared to the need for psychiatric treatment.